X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

 ![Wireframe](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-06Indices2.png?raw=true)

-> If this chapter or next chapter doesn’t render any triangles to your window, chances are your graphics card isn’t capable of rendering from many indices.
-To solve this, store your indices as shorts instead of ints.
-Define your array like this:
+> By default MonoGame runs in what is referred to as "Reach" mode, aimed at targeting the lowest common denominator graphics platform, [you can read more about Graphics Profiles here](https://docs.microsoft.com/en-us/previous-versions/windows/xna/ff604995(v=xnagamestudio.42)).
 >
+> If you only wish to target high-end systems, you can upgrade your implementation to use the "HiDef" profile and then update the variables to use **ints** instead of **shorts** and by filling it like this:
+>
 > ```csharp
->     short[] indices;
+>     int[] indices;
 > ```
 >
 > And in your SetUpIndices method, initialize it like this:
 >
 > ```csharp
->     indices = new short[6];
+>     indices = new int[6];
 > ```
 >
 > This should work, even on pcs with lower-end graphics cards.